The 2014 EastWest Eye Conference Poster Session

 Call for Abstracts

-Posters should be designed so the reader learns how technology helped diagnose and manage the condition(s) being presented.
+Posters should be designed so the reader learns how the optometrist managed the case with the help of other health care professionals.

 Poster presenters will receive complimentary registration and two hours of CE.